v-pbartley/openhack-mc4h/Challenge-01/Readme.md

-# Challenge 1 - Deloy Azure API for FHIR and FHIR-Proxy (OSS)
+# Challenge 1 - Deploy Azure API for FHIR and FHIR-Proxy (OSS)

 ## Introduction